-If groups are in the same room / adjoining rooms with open doors, the ratio can be for the total numbers in the groups combined.
+If groups are in the same room or adjoining rooms with open doors, the ratio can be for the total numbers in the groups combined.

-- 8.11 When a group is led by a married couple there should be at least one other person involved in the leadership. - 8.12 Electronic communication, including the use of social media, between adults and children should only be 'need to know' e.g. a change in the time of a meeting. - 8.13 Transporting children by car needs the permission of parents.
+8.12 When a group is led by a married couple there should be at least one other person involved in the leadership.

+8.13a Electronic communication, including the use of social media, between adults and children should only be 'need to know' e.g. a change in the time of a meeting.